Book Allocation Problem

 - Use binary search to find the minimum possible maximum pages.
 Set the lower bound (

-) to the sum of all book pages.
+s) to 0 and the upper bound (e) to the sum of all book pages.

 - Use binary search to find the minimum possible maximum pages.
 Set the lower bound (